 Until the start of the 2010/11 season, the world ranking list was updated once annually following the World Championship.
-Since then however, the ranking list has been updated following each ranking event, with seeding cut-offs introduced following designated events to determine which list is to be used to seed particular events.
+This has since changed with the official ranking list now updated following each ranking event, with seeding cut-offs introduced following designated events to determine event seeding.

 Further changes were introduced at the start of the 2014/15 season, when the rankings were changed from the traditional points-based system to one calculated on the basis of prize money earned at counting events.

-Prize money earned from high break prizes or maximum break prizes does also not count towards a player’s world ranking.
+- Prize money earned from high break prizes or maximum break prizes.

 When talking about rankings we often talk about players ‘defending’ money or ‘losing’ money, but what does this actually mean?

-Since the start of the 2010/11 season, the rankings have run under a ‘rolling’ system, whereby prize money earned during the current season is added to the ranking list.
+Since the start of the 2010/11 season, the rankings have run under a ‘rolling’ system, whereby prize money earned during the current season is added to the ranking list after each completed event.
 At the same time, prize money earned at corresponding events more than two years previously is removed from the ranking list.
 At any one time therefore, the ranking of each player will comprise earnings from all tournaments during the previous two years at that time.

 Although the official world rankings are updated after each completed event, the seeding lists used to determine seedings for future events are instead revised at specified points during each season.
 These points are known as ‘seeding revisions’ or ‘seeding cut-off points’.

-This is important because this list provides the clearest ‘live’ picture of the current ranking and allows players and fans alike to analyse upcoming likely position changes on the ranking list, particularly at crucial moments of the season.
+This is important because this list provides the clearest ‘live’ picture of the rankings and allows players and fans alike to anticipating significant movements on the ranking list, particularly at crucial moments of the season.

 This is possible by taking the ranking list at the start of the season and then taking into account the deduction of all prize money earned prior to the conclusion of the UK Championship (following which the top 16 at that time will qualify for the Masters).
-This list is referred to as the ‘race to the Masters’ and similar lists are often used to calculate qualification for tournaments such as the World Championship, World Grand Prix and Players Championship.
+This list is referred to as the ‘Race to the Masters’ and similar lists are often used to calculate qualification for tournaments including the World Championship, World Grand Prix, Players Championship and Tour Championship.